styled-system/extras/packages/babel-plugin/README.md

 ### Caveats

-- Breakpoints can *only* be configured in the Babel plugin options
+- Breakpoints can *only* be configured in the Babel plugin options (this is an intentional performance enhancement)
 - Theme values with *not* work when a custom function is used in the `css` prop

 To configure custom breakpoint values, set the `breakpoints` option in your Babel config file.